From the Lagrange Triangle to the Figure Eight Choreography: Proof of Marchal's Conjecture: Introduction

 During the next two years, the papers \cite{MR1905315,MR1884902} by Sim\'{o} provided detailed numerical accounts of many additional symmetric and asymmetric families of $N$-body choreographies, and reported the surprising numerical result that the three body figure eight choreography appeared to be stable in the Hamiltonian sense.

 We also mention that, as recalled in both the references of \cite{ProofEight} and the acknowledgements of \cite{MR1919833}, it was Phil Holmes and Robert MacKay who brought the paper \cite{DiscoveryEight} of Moore to the attention of Chenciner and Montgomery.
 This apparently happened during the galley proofing of \cite{ProofEight}.
 Chenciner and Montgomery in turn seem to have brought the paper of Moore to the attention of a much larger audience than before.
-The paper seems to have been cited seven times between 1993 and 2000, and has more than three hundred citations by the the date of the present manuscript.
+The paper seems to have been cited seven times between 1993 and 2000, and has more than three hundred citations by the date of the present manuscript.

 It should also be noted that the first computer-assisted existence theorems for choreographies appeared fairly soon after the Evanston conference.
 The paper \cite{MR2012847} of Kapela and Zgliczy\'{n}ski, appearing in Nonlinearity in 2003, reproved the existence of the figure eight and also established its convexity (a difficult property to obtain using variational methods).
 In the same reference they also prove the existence of some symmetric planar 4, 6, and 8 body choreographies which had appeared earlier in the numerical studies of Sim\'{o} \cite{MR1905315,MR1884902}.
 Later in \cite{MR2312391}, Kapela and Sim\'{o} proved the linear stability of the figure eight, and the existence of many additional non-symmetric choreographies from \cite{MR1905315,MR1884902}.
 In \cite{MR3622273}, the same authors prove the KAM stability of the figure eight in an appropriate energy/symmetry submanifold.
+Along similar lines, the dissertation \cite{minton2013computer} presents a computer-assisted framework for proving the existence of planar choreographies; a charming feature of this work is an interactive interface that allows the user to draw a candidate loop, and, upon convergence of Newton’s method from the sketch, tries to establish a rigorous existence proof.